marta-opalinska/Tactico/README.md

 # Tactico Framework
 Tactico is a **haptics framework for embedded devices**.
-It supports multiple embedded platforms and actuators types.
+It supports multiple embedded platforms and actuator types.

 ## Table of Contents
 1. Introduction - Introduction covering supported devices